The Rural Broadband Initiative

 These run parallel to phone lines or cables.
 A 'leaky' fence with high current can be a problem, even when 100m or more from the line.

 3. Check the current in your electric fence near the phone line

-4. If the current is still too high, make certain that the section of fence close to the phone cable is at the tail-end of the fence line
+4. If current is high, make sure the section of fence close to the phone cable is at tail-end of fence

-Feed the main supply through sections of the fence further away from the phone cable.
+Feed the main supply through sections of the fence further from the phone cable.

-It needs to be at least 10 metres from buildings or another earthing system.
-Check that the energiser earth electrode connecting lead and output leads are well clear of phone lines.
+It needs to be at least 10m from buildings or another earthing system.
+Check the energiser earth electrode connecting lead and output leads are well clear of phone lines.